Purple Hearts: Tenerife Spain

 Let your hair down Head for the banging resort of Playa de las Americas, the home of nightlife on the island.
 The whole place is just building up every day to happy hour and there you’ll find the best clubs and bars filled with pumping music, great deals on drinks and dancing on tables.
 Just remember, what happens in Tenerife, stays in Tenerife.

-Shop ‘til you drop Take advantage of the lower taxes in Tenerife and head for the capital Santa Cruz.
+Shop ‘til you drop Take advantage of the lower taxes in Tenerife Spain and head for the capital Santa Cruz.
 Bargains are everywhere with plenty of department stores to splash your cash, or small boutiques filled with bargains.
 Take home some local turron (a type of nougat) ceramics, leather goods or a pair of espadrilles.